Skip to main content

 Edwin Grosvenor and the largely volunteer staff of American Heritage Magazine are pleased to announce the digital publication of a new issue on July 4, 2017, our Nation’s birthday, several years after the magazine was forced to suspend print publication during the recession.

-More than 600 donors chipped in to help fund the relaunch of the magazine.
+More than 600 donors chipped in to help fund the re-launch of the magazine.

-I recently picked up a 1961 issue of American Heritage and realized the sign-up card bound into it for new subscribers had the same price ($15.00) that we were able to charge in 2012, more than a half century later.
+I recently picked up a 1961 issue of American Heritage and realized that the sign-up card bound into it for new subscribers had the same price ($15.00) that we were able to charge in 2012, more than a half century later.

-A longtime contributor and former editor introduces the special anniversary issue
+A longtime contributor and former editor introduces the special anniversary issue.

 READERS, I HAVE THE honor of introducing this birthday banquet of essays on critical moments in our nation's story by some of its ablest current thinkers.
 I even get to follow on the distinguished heels of President John F.

-Notes about the famous historian and American Heritage editor
+Reflections on the superb historian and American Heritage editor

 For decades, Yale history professor David Blight, an award-winning author and a preeminent scholar of the Civil War, has studied the legacy of Bruce Catton, the historian/writer who significantly shaped our understanding of the Civil War by bringing it into exhilarating, memorable relief thro